Vision statement and service guidelines

 - Informed, non-judgmental, impartial, confidential advice and guidance regarding accommodation

-- Help with completion of applications for halls of residence
+- Guidance regarding applications for halls of residence

 - Guidance regarding all aspects of private renting in flats and houses